Earlier Referral Allows You to Remain in Control of Your Patient’s Treatment Options

 - Allows you to remain in control of your patient’s treatment options, while providing your patients with a caring option to manage their end-of-life journey

-- Wren provides 24 hour care so that you don’t have to handle after hours calls
+- Wren Hospice is available 24 hours a day for any needs that may arise so that you don’t have to handle after hours calls

-- Medication refills are ordered and covered by hospice that relate to the hospice diagnosis, which means that you and your staff will receive less calls and have more time for patients
+- Medication refills are ordered and covered by hospice that relate to the hospice diagnosis, which means no out of pocket expense for these medications

-- Family support and education relieves caregiver stress and exhaustion which decreases demands on your time
+- Family support and education relieves caregiver stress and exhaustion so that they can enjoy family time with their loved one

-- Ensures that your patient’s wishes to spend their last days at home are met
+- Ensures that patient’s wishes to spend their last days at home are met

 - According to a Gallop Poll, 9 out of 10 Americans say they would prefer to be cared for in their own home or a family member’s home if they were terminally ill and had 6 months to live.